claby2/gol/DOCUMENTATION.md

 Set values of board from given RLE file.

 This method takes a string argument `file_path`.
 This file path should represent the relative location of the [RLE file](https://www.conwaylife.com/wiki/Run_Length_Encoded).
-The method converts the contents to lower case and strips whitespace.
-Furthermore, if a `<tag>` in the file holds a value of `b` it is considered dead; If a `<tag>` holds a value that is not `b`, it assumes that it is an alive cell.
+The method converts the contents of the RLE file to lower case and strips whitespace.
+If a `<tag>` in the file holds a value of `b`, it is considered dead; if a `<tag>` holds a value that is not `b`, it assumes that it is an alive cell.
 This is because the method only supports two states: a cell can only be either alive or dead.

 The board file should follow the RLE format, see the example below.